thunderbird/webext-docs/action.rst

       :type: (string)
       :annotation: -- [Added in TB 84.0b3, backported to TB 78.6.1]

-      The label of the action, defaults to its title.
+      The label of the action button, defaults to its title.
 Can be set to an empty string to not display any label.
 If the containing toolbar is configured to display text only, the title will be used as fallback.

    .. api-member::
       :name: [``default_popup``]
       :type: (string)

-      The html document to be opened as a popup when the user clicks on the action's icon.
+      The html document to be opened as a popup when the user clicks on the action button.

    .. api-member::
       :name: [``default_title``]
       :type: (string)

-      The title of the action.
+      The title of the action button.
 This shows up in the tooltip and the label.
 Defaults to the add-on name.

    .. api-member::
       :name: [``default_windows``]
       :type: (array of `string`)

-      Defines the windows, the action should appear in.
+      Defines the windows, the action button should appear in.
 Defaults to showing it only in the ``normal`` Thunderbird window, but can also be shown in the ``messageDisplay`` window.

       Supported values: